 The thing that really sets Disney apart from any other theme park, in my opinion, is the incredible detail that is put into every part of a Disney resort.
 Port Orleans Resort – French Quarter, is based on the real French Quarter of New Orleans, Louisiana (obviously).
 The street signs are the same, landscaping is the same, every detail is brought into the equation of what makes a Disney resort.
 For a whole lot more about Port Orleans Resort – French Quarter, you can check out the unofficial Port Orleans tribute site.

-Because Port Orleans Resort comprises both the French Quarter and Riverside sections, you can actually partake of the services at both locations when you stay at one of the resorts.
-This means that you can choose from two pools to enjoy, a fishing hole to enjoy some actual fishing, and the nice thing is that the two resorts are about a 5 – 10 minute walk up the lovely Sassagoula River.
+Because Port Orleans Resort comprises both the French Quarter and Riverside sections, you can actually take advantage of the services at both locations when you stay at one of the resorts.
+This means that you can choose from two pools to enjoy, a fishing hole to enjoy some actual fishing, and the nice thing is that the two resorts are only about a 5 – 10 minute walk up the Sassagoula River.
 Of the two resorts, Riverside is the larger of the two, and French Quarter feels much more intimate.
 However, that intimacy does come at a price — there is only a quick service food court type restaurant at the resort.
 If you wish to have a sit down dining experience, you need to head up to Riverside for that.

 If you don’t feel like walking, and you don’t want to get in your car and drive, you have other choices available to you.
 First off, you can take the water taxi.
-The Sassagoula is a man-made river, and you can ride the water taxi up to Riverside, or you can wait for the one coming back and ride it down to Downtown Disney!
+The Sassagoula is a man-made river, and you can ride the water taxi up to Riverside, or you can wait for the one coming back and ride it down to Disney Springs!
 We have done that twice, and it is a nice change of pace from sitting in a bus to get where you want to go.

 But talk is cheap, take a look at some of the pictures we’ve taken of the resort!